 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 No one likes having debt hang over their head.
 That’s doubly true when it comes to student loans.
-According to a University of Southern California study, parents take on an average of $21,000 in debt for their children’s education.
-That debt could impact your retirement planning or sideline other dreams and goals.
+Parents take on an average of $33,291 in debt for their children’s education, and that debt could impact your retirement planning or sideline other dreams and goals.

 Getting a lower interest rate on your loan can help you pay off the principal faster.
 You can also reduce the length of the loan, although this will likely increase your monthly payment amount.
 Some student loan refinancing options allow parents to refinance immediately, while the student is still in school.

 Take the time to weigh the pros and cons of refinancing federal Parent PLUS loans if you have them.
-It could mean losing some of their benefits, like income-driven repayment plans.
+It could mean losing some of their benefits.

 Most people make one payment per month toward their student loans, totaling 12 payments in a given year.
 However, if you could make one extra payment each year over the life of your loan, those extra payments would help you pay off your loan faster.
 You can do this by splitting your monthly payment into bi-weekly payments instead.

 Consider this example: Your monthly student loan payment is $200.
 If you made this payment once a month, you'd pay $2,400 over the course of a year.
 However, let's say you split that $200 monthly payment into a $100 payment every other week.
 You'd end up paying $2,600 over the course of the year, which is a $200 difference than if you stuck to one monthly payment.
-That extra $200 over the course of a 10-year loan would add up to $2,000 in extra payments.
+That extra $200 each year, over the course of your loan, can really add up and help you pay off your loan faster.

 Note: Be sure your additional payment is not being treated as an early payment for the next month.
 You’ll want to confirm that the funds are being applied to your loan right away to help lower your principal.
 Also, check your loan agreement to be sure there are no penalties for paying off the loan early.